shimondoodkin/bitfinexws1/README.md

-is possible to put reference to your parsers methods like i did, i made with better parsers
+it is possible to put reference to your parser methods. like i did, as i made with better parsers.

-in the examplpe it uses all the parses i like it is defined here: (look for line ' module.exports.better_parsers={  ' ) https://github.com/shimondoodkin/bitfinexws1/blob/master/index.js#L1123
+in the examplpe it uses all the parses i like. it is defined here: (look for line ' module.exports.better_parsers={  ' ) https://github.com/shimondoodkin/bitfinexws1/blob/master/index.js#L1123

-to see all the parsers look in the code each function parser function is defined here: (look for line ' ///parsers  ' ) https://github.com/shimondoodkin/bitfinexws1/blob/master/index.js#L508
+to see all the parsers look in the code. each function parser function is defined here: (look for line ' ///parsers  ' ) https://github.com/shimondoodkin/bitfinexws1/blob/master/index.js#L508